Vinoo Varghese: Career

-On September 30, 2021, Varghese filed an emergency request to the Supreme Court of the United States in response to Mayor Bill DeBlasio enforcing a vaccine mandate on schoolteachers giving them no choice between getting the vaccine or weekly testing.
+On September 30, 2021, Varghese filed an emergency request to the Supreme Court of the United States in response to Mayor Bill de Blasio enforcing a vaccine mandate on schoolteachers giving them no choice between getting the vaccine or weekly testing.
 The Supreme Court application garnered the attention of many national news outlets such as CNN, ABC, USA Today, Bloomberg, The Wall Street Journal, The New York Times, Insider, NPR, and The Hill.
 Justice Sotomayor rejected the emergency request, but the fight continues when on December 9, 2021, Varghese on behalf of the teachers filed a petition for a writ of certiorari.

 Media appearances

 Varghese is also a regular legal commentator on multiple news networks.
 These include CBS News, Fox Business, Fox News, CNN, MSNBC, Court TV, BBC, i24, TRT World, Canadian TV, HLN, and The Today Show Australia.
 Varghese also guest hosted on Vanity Fair's True Crime series, where he fact checked various financial crime scenes ranging from The Wolf of Wall Street to Billions.
 Varghese appeared on Inside Edition to comment on the criminal exposure of the photographer who surreptitiously took a picture of Alex Rodriguez on his toilet in his Manhattan high-rise.
 Varghese was also featured on Nancy Grace's show, Crime Stories, where he commented on the disappearance and murder of Rebecca Hoover.
 Varghese has also commented on the 2020 Presidential Election on Arabic news network, Sky News Arabia.

-In June of 2021, Varghese was the sole sponsor the 77 WABC Manhattan DA debate, with host Dominic Carter, and candidates Alvin Bragg, Eliza Orlins, Tali Farhadian Weinstein, Elizabeth Crotty, Dan Quart, Diana Florence, Lucy Lang, and Tahanie Aboushi.
+In June 2021, Varghese was the sole sponsor the 77 WABC Manhattan DA debate, with host Dominic Carter, and candidates Alvin Bragg, Eliza Orlins, Tali Farhadian Weinstein, Elizabeth Crotty, Dan Quart, Diana Florence, Lucy Lang, and Tahanie Aboushi.

-Following the debate, Varghese was asked to join Rudy Giuliani on his show to discuss both of their times in the Brooklyn DA’s office, the Derek Chauvin trial, and Giuliani’s law license being suspended due to representing former President Trump.
+Following the debate, Varghese was asked to join Rudy Giuliani on his show to discuss both of their times in the Brooklyn DA's office, the Derek Chauvin trial, and Giuliani's law license being suspended due to representing former President Trump.
 Additionally, Varghese joined the billionaire owner of 77 WABC Radio, John Catsimatidis, on his show, Cats at Night.
 He was also joined by former New York City Governor George Pataki, and Lidia Curanaj.
 They discussed prosecutorial abuse and ways that prosecutors can be held accountable for their actions.
 In partnership with 77 WABC Radio NY, Varghese helped pioneer an educational radio series called Legal Minute with Vinoo Varghese.
 Legal Minute breaks down legal issues and relevant news topics in 60-seconds or less with the mission to educate and inform listeners about these issues.